codefortulsa/courtbot-branding/README.md

 Most of the files are InkScape/Scribus, due to issues with exporting CYMK color spaces from InkScape.
 (See http://libregraphicsworld.org/blog/entry/getting-cmyk-colors-from-inkscape-to-scribus for more details.)

-References to Code for America style guidelines can be resolved at https://style.codeforamerica.org/

 ## Print (CMYK)

 ### Reminders